gmm96/KDE-5-Template-Manager/README.md

 ## Usage

 It is quite easy to use this plugin.
-To **create a template**, just select the file(s) / directory(ies) you want to use as template, do right-click and choose the option ***Manage template(s)* -> *Create template from this object***.
+To **create a template**, just select the file(s) / directory(ies) you want to use as template, do right-click and choose the option ***Manage template(s)* -> *Create template from this file/directory***.
 Then enter the info asked by the dialogs that will appear and everything should be ok.
 Parameters name and icon are required, but comment is optional.
 When the template is created, you can use it by doing right-click, select *Create new* menu and choose the template you want to use.

 You may need to **edit a template**, so you can use this tool.
 No need to select any file, just do right-click and select ***Manage template(s)* -> *Edit existing template...***.
 Then, you should select the template you want to edit,